 Being a full-time employee and a caregiver can be difficult, but letting your boss or employer know that you are a caregiver can put less stress on both of you.
 The amount of stress employees face - on the job and as caregivers - is another reason to let your boss know what's going on in your personal life.

-Celebrating special occasions when one or more of the people involved can't participate is hard.
-When an elder has Alzheimer's or Dementia and they no longer understand the significance of holidays do we follow through, or do we pretend the special day doesn't exist?
+How do we celebrate holidays special occasions when one or more of the people involved can't participate?
+Do we follow through, or do we pretend the special day doesn't exist?

 - Trusting Your Instincts: Why It's Essential for Caregivers